 A student who successfully completes all course requirements is awarded the Access to HE Diploma.
 A Diploma is made up of 60 credits; 45 of these are at level 3 and graded.
 The remaining 15 credits are not graded and may be at level 2 or level 3.
 You must achieve 60 credits to be awarded a Diploma.

 Access courses are designed for those who have been out of education for some time, especially those who left school or another job – say, in the Services – with too few qualifications to enrol for an HE course.
 The courses provide a good foundation in the knowledge and skills required for studying at university level, so that students are confident and well prepared when they go on to higher education.

 How does the Access to HE Diploma relate to other qualifications?

 The Diploma is a full level 3 qualification.
 Examples of other level 3 qualifications include A-levels and the Welsh Baccalaureate.

 Do universities recognise the Access to HE Diploma?

-The Access to HE Diploma is widely recognised by UK universities, and many actively encourage applications from Access to HE students.
+The Diploma is widely recognised by UK universities, and many actively encourage applications from Access to HE students.
 A national framework for Access to HE courses has been in place since 1989 and, each year, more than 20,000 Access to HE students achieve the Access to HE Diploma and progress to university courses across the UK.

 It’s important to think carefully about your finances and make sure you research costs before you enrol on an Access to HE course.
-As well as course fees, you should think about implications for your own living costs, perhaps including childcare and travel, and any course-related costs such as books and equipment.
-If you are claiming job-related benefits, you should also seek further advice.
+As well as course fees, you should think about the implications for your own living costs, perhaps including childcare and travel, and any course-related costs such as books and equipment.
+If you are claiming job-related benefits, you should seek further advice.
 It is essential to contact the Access to HE course provider for information about their charges and how these will apply to you.